kafishabbir/porousfluid/README.md

 # Development instructions
 ## makefilegen
-- makefilegen short form for makefile-generator
-To work with makefilegen, you must go into the folder:
+- __makefilegen__ is the __makefile-generator__
+- The Makefile opens the editor with all source-code, and helps compile them.

 ### relocate to porousfluid/makefilegen
 ##
 	cd makefilegen

+- To work with makefilegen, you must go into the folder:

 ### Regenerate porousfluid/Makefile without recompilation
 ##
 	make

-- Runs makefilegen/build/makefilegen.exe
+- object files are produced into makefilegen/build
+- object files are linked and build/makefilegen.exe is produced
+- starts running ./build/makefilegen.exe
-- Which reads makefilegen-config.txt
+- reads makefilegen-config.txt
-- This produces makefilegen/build/Makefile, it is put in build folder so that it does not replace makefilegen/Makefile
+- outputs file, build/Makefile, it is put in build folder so that it does not replace makefilegen/Makefile
-- Moves porousfluid/makefilegen/build Makefile -> porousfluid/Makefile
+- moves build/Makefile to porousfluid/Makefile, replacing the existing Makefile

 ### edit makefilegen